DACE-DL/HMatch/README.md

 # Dataset Description

 This repository contains the original DB15PK multi-lingual KGs.
 The original datasets are four: English (En.), French (Fr.), Chinese (Zh.) and Japanese (Ja.).

 Memory-alpha and stexpanded KGs can be downloaded here: https://oaei.webdatacommons.org/tdrs/testdata/persistent/knowledgegraph/v4/knowledgegraph_v4.zip.

 The identity links obtained from BERT-INT and TransEdge for each of the KGs are respectively present in BERT-INT-IDL and TransEdge-IDL.

-The reference identity links used for the evaluation.
+The reference identity links used for the evaluation are present in References.

 # Running